Riley-Py/UWaterloo-Work/MSE 261/Cash Flow Analysis.md

 ## Uniform Series: Future Worth
 - Calculates the total value at the end of the period after all cash flows and interest accumulation

+## Uniform Series: Equivalence
+- Present Worth (PW) determines the equivalent value today of a uniform series of future cash flows